Associate Vice Presidency for Student Affairs and Outreach (AVP-SAO)

 The AVP-SAO was established as a center of excellence in supporting young scientists and engineers and encouraging them to pursue high-quality studies in these fields, from grade school through the end of university.
 Its main focus is ensuring the well-being of EPFL students by creating a nurturing environment in which all can flourish and realize their full potential.
 The AVP-SAO’s various functions include conducting outreach activities for schoolchildren and the general public, running inspiring educational programs for high-potential primary and secondary students, helping new EPFL students make the transition from high school to university, promoting EPFL’s degree programs, setting up agreements with other schools around the world, advising students to find jobs when they graduate, providing them social, psychotherapeutic and spiritual support, helping them in finding accomodation, and offering the opportunity to learn many languages and practice various sports.

 Associate Vice President for Student Affairs and Outreach

 Let’s make EPFL a model university, exhibiting a strong culture of respect, tolerance, responsibility, integrity, and diversity, and offering a wide range of activities to complement classroom learning.

 The Education Outreach Department works with local governments as well as schools and teachers both in Switzerland and abroad to carry out EPFL’s core missions, helps prospective Bachelor’s, Master’s and PhD students decide what subjects to study and outline their goals, and boosts the visibility of EPFL study programs among industries and in academic spheres.

-The Science Outreach Department shares scientific discoveries and technological advancements with the general public and promotes science and engineering to young people.
+The Science Outreach Department promotes science and technology to children and young people, introduces them to the STEM fields and shares scientific discoveries and technological advancements with the general public.

 The Euler Course is a math program for high-potential primary and secondary school students in French-speaking Switzerland.
 The program runs alongside the conventional primary/secondary-school curriculum.